Best Visitor Insurance Plans in Canada – Compare 2026 Plans & Ratings Compared

 You can request a prorated refund for unused days if no claims have been filed.

-It’s not mandatory for regular visas, but it is legally required for the Super Visa.
+It is not legally mandatory for regular visitor visas, but it is a mandatory requirement for Super Visa approval and renewal under IRCC rules.

 Yes, in most cases, as long as coverage hasn’t started.
 Contact us immediately to assist with any changes.